Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 I had been following something called the [Standard Walkthrough](https://azure.github.io/aad-pod-identity/docs/demo/standard_walkthrough/) on setting up AAD Pod Identity, a critical piece required to get Managed Identity working with an AKS cluster.
 My mistake was thinking that the instructions in that walkthrough were complete; they were not, and the linked document on [Role Assignment](https://azure.github.io/aad-pod-identity/docs/getting-started/role-assignment/), which the walkthrough mentions as a kind of aside, turned out to showcase a critical step.
 Chad pointed this out and that lead me to a successful solution.

 ## Learning amid overwhelming complexity
 Containers, Kubernetes, AKS, Managed Identity.
 All of this stuff is new to me.
-A lot of it is complex.
+A lot of it is rather complex.

 How do we tackle learning these systems when they can seem overwhelmingly full of features and settings?
 Their flexibility and power are amazing, but that comes at a cost of cognitive overload when you are trying to dip your toe into the water and test things out for the first time.